-- 5.4 Begin CPR (page 9): - ▶ Allow for complete chest release/recoil after each compression - ► Follow recommended ventilation rates - ▶ DO NOT hyperventilate - 5.5 Use 30:2 compressions:ventilation ratio (15:2 for infants and children with 2 rescuers) for basic life support when using a face mask.
+- 5.5 Use 30:2 compressions:ventilation ratio (15:2 for infants and children with 2 rescuers) for basic life support when using a face mask.
 Ventilate intubated patients 8-10 breaths/minute with each breath lasting 1.5 seconds (maximum) to optimize CPR and ResQPOD efficacy.
 Excessive ventilation rates will reduce the effectiveness of the ResQPOD - 5.6 Clean or suction vomit or secretions from the ResQPOD by removing from airway adjunct and shaking or blowing out debris using ventilation source.